After Earth: Plot

-In the future on a human-populated space colony, Nova Prime, the S'krell extraterrestrial race attempts to take it over with creatures called Ursas, which hunt by "sensing" fear.
-Peacekeeping organization The Ranger Corps defeat them with a fear-suppressing technique called "ghosting," but not before an Ursa kills Senshi, the daughter of Rangers' leader Cypher Raige.
-Kitai, Cypher's son, blames himself for Senshi's death.
-He trains to become a Ranger like Cypher, but is rejected when he applies.
-Kitai's mother Faia convinces Cypher to take Kitai on his last voyage before retirement.
-During flight, however, their spaceship is caught in an asteroid shower, causing them to crash-land on Earth, which the humans evacuated a thousand years ago due to an environmental cataclysm.
+In the future on a human-populated space colony, Nova Prime, the S'krell extraterrestrial race attempts to take it over with creatures called Ursas, which hunt by "sensing" fear despite being technically blind.
+Humanity created a peacekeeping military organization, The Ranger Corps, to fight the threat.
+Their leader, General Cypher Raige, defeats the Ursas with a fear-suppressing technique he called "ghosting".
+Cypher's daughter, Senshi, was killed during an Ursa assault.
+Blaming himself for his sister's death, Senshi's 14-year-old brother Kitai trains to become a Ranger like Cypher but is rejected.

+Kitai's mother Faia convinces Cypher to take their son on his last mission before he retires.
+He takes The Ranger Corps off planet to train with a live Ursa, which is tied and immobilized in their spaceship.
+During flight, the ship is caught in an asteroid shower, causing them to crash-land on Earth, now a desolate and uninhabited planet which humans had evacuated a thousand years earlier due to an environmental cataclysm.

-The two manage to survive, but Cypher's legs are broken in the process, and the main beacon for firing a distress signal is damaged.
+Cypher and Kitai survived the crash, but Cypher's legs are broken, and the main beacon for firing a distress signal is damaged.
 Cypher instructs Kitai to locate the tail section of the ship, which broke off on entry to the atmosphere.
 Inside is the backup beacon, which they can use to signal Nova Prime.
-Cypher gives Kitai his weapon, a wrist communicator and six capsules of a fluid that enhances oxygen intake so he can breathe in Earth's low-oxygen atmosphere.
-Cypher warns him to avoid the highly evolved fauna and flora and be careful of violent thermal shifts.
+Cypher gives Kitai his weaponized cutlass, a wrist communicator, and six capsules of a fluid that enhances oxygen intake so he can breathe.
 Kitai leaves to find the tail section, with Cypher guiding him through the communicator.